 Here comes My Little One – a true celebration of the late great Helen McCrory!

-My Little One is a happy song, a celebration of who Helen.
-A petite lady (“how does she look so tall? she is only 5 foot small”) who is formidable (“she punches like a heavyweight, could eat you up for breakfast”, “she growls like a hurricane”), loud (“how can she seem so loud?
+My Little One is a happy song about who Helen is, a petite lady (“how does she look so tall? she is only 5 foot small”) who is formidable (“she punches like a heavyweight, could eat you up for breakfast”, “she growls like a hurricane”), loud (“how can she seem so loud?
 I can hear her in a crowd”), energetic (“how can she walk so fast?”), lovely (“she’s got a smile that’ll light the sky up”) and much more.
 And he loves her.
 Love grows, evolves, and changes shape over time.
 Life must go on, Damian will live on, and Helen will always be a part of him…

 “Kitty Liv on the mouth organ.”